ksgiordano/sphalerite-my-nix/README.md

 # sphalerite-my-nix
 NixOS configuration for the Sphalerite System very WIP, we are fairly new to NixOS and haven't even settled on a DE/WM right now.
 Currently on KDE and working on configuring it via plasma-manager to make it reproduceable...

+Everything should live in /etc/nixos, except for home.nix which should be placed in ~/.config/home-manager once home-manager is installed.